 To return to my first question, why illustrate a cookbook?
 Scappi’s intimate knowledge of the material world of the papal court and its kitchens was certainly worth illustrating.
 Moreover, the images were a testament to Scappi’s experience and skill, solidifying his status as a preeminent chef and tapping into the emerging market for illustrated books.

-Hear Deborah Krohn speak at the Getty on March 6.
-She will discuss Scappi’s Opera and show how Scappi was at the vanguard of a new way of looking at the kitchen as a workshop or laboratory.
+Watch Deborah Krohn speak at the Getty about Scappi’s Opera and his new way of looking at the kitchen.